SuperTuxii/WolfBugs/README.md

 **Beware that morphing the skin is handled on the client and could therefore be exploited by someone who is familiar with modding!**

+### Adds a new Command `/deathprotect`:

+- `/deathprotect add <targets>` (Adds the death protection for the given targets.
+When the death protection is triggered, the `wolfbugs:used_death_protect` advancement trigger will be triggered and the health will be set to `1.0f` (half a heart) for the given player.
+The death protection will not be removed after it is used)
+- `/deathprotect get <target>` (Returns 1 if the given target has a death protection otherwise it returns 0.
+The return value can then be used with `/execute store result`)
+- `/deathprotect remove <targets>` (Removes the death protection for the given targets)

+**The death protection is not persistent (saved), which means that the death protection will default to disabled after a player has left!**

 ### Adds a new gamerule `allowChatting`:

 - when true, all players can chat and use chatting commands.